-- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least 1.5 hours before the scheduled start of play. - 2.1.2 ICC shall appoint the on-field umpires, third umpire and fourth umpire for all matches.
+- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least 1.5 hours before the scheduled start of play. - 2.1.2 ICC shall appoint the two on-field umpires, a third umpire, and a fourth umpire to all matches.
 The fourth umpire shall act as the emergency on-field umpire. - 2.1.3 The umpires shall not be from the same country as the participating teams and shall be selected from the ICC 'International Panel'.
-In exceptional circumstances the third or fourth umpire may be from the same country as one of the participating teams. - 2.1.4 The ICC shall appoint the match referee for all matches (ICC Match Referee). - 2.1.5 Unless exceptional circumstances arise, the match referee shall not be from the same country as the participating teams. - 2.1.6 Neither team shall have a right of objection to the appointment of any umpire or match referee.
+In exceptional circumstances, the third or fourth umpire may be from the same country as one of the participating teams. - 2.1.4 The ICC shall appoint the match referee for all matches who may or may not be present at the ground (ICC Match Referee).

+2.1.2 Neither team shall have a right of objection to the appointment of any umpire or match referee.